ejamesc/sgbeat-scraper/README.markdown

 	MYSQL_PASSWORD = ""

 This code is used in a IEM2201D research project - to build a classifier for Singaporean vs Malaysian tweets.
 Due to sgBeat's unique nature, all tweets pushed to the site are Singaporean, thus making for a good source for a Singaporean corpus.

+A separate script to grab Malaysian tweets via Twitter's streaming API exists in johortweet.py.
+Depedencies:

+	tweetstream

+Remember to supply a details.py in /, containing a Twitter USERNAME, PASSWORD and database details, as above.